 Modern Cabins: Eleven modern cabins are available for rent year-round.
 These electrically heated cabins sleep six people and have two bedrooms, bathroom with shower, kitchen, dining/living area and a dock on Lake Arthur during the summer season.
 Renters must provide their own linens, towels, cookware and tableware.
 Play equipment for children is in a central area.
 Cabin 11 is ADA accessible.
 Dogs are permitted in cabins 7 and 11 for a fee.

 Organized Group Tenting: There are two tent camping areas available for organized groups: Muskrat Cove and Five Points.
 These rustic camps have picnic tables, cooking grills and water, but no showers.
 Advance reservations are required.

 Enjoy the Winter

 Cross-country Skiing: Pleasant Valley and Sunken Garden trails are groomed when snow conditions permit.
-The trails are blazed with yellow and pink and are suitable for all skill levels.
+The trails are blazed blue and are suitable for all skill levels.

 Sledding: A very popular sledding area is near the Pleasant View Picnic Area on the South Shore.

 Snowmobiling: Conditions permitting, 26 miles of trails in the north and west portions of the park can be snowmobiled.
 There must be at least six inches of snow on the paved bike trail.
 Studded track snowmobiles are prohibited on the paved bike trail.
 Please refer to bulletin boards for additional rules and regulations for snowmobiling.